zoomomou/portfolio/Assignment3&4.md

 ## Step one: find a data visualization
 <iframe src="https://data.worldbank.org/share/widget?indicators=SP.POP.65UP.TO.ZS" width='800' height='533' frameBorder='0' scrolling="no" ></iframe>

+I spent lots of time finding visualization that is about topics I am interested in and has data that I can use.
+I chose this data visualization from World Bank because I think the topic is relevant to everyone, and I am impressed by the data.
+However, the original visualization is not presenting the data in its best way, there is much space for improvement.
+Therefore, I want to redesign this chart and utilize the surprising data to represent this surprising fact and trend.

 <br/>

 ## Step two: critique the visualization